Using the CLI

 check-datapackage check another/directory/datapackage.json

-You can also point check-datapackage to a remote Data Package by providing the full URL to the datapackage.json.
-For example:
+You can also point check-datapackage to a remote Data Package by providing the full URL to datapackage.json.
+Let’s use this to check if the example seed beetle datapackage passes all checks:

 Terminal